autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 - determining if a new _fault_ is created or not, conditional on the _offending validator_ not having an existing _fault_ with a _severity_ `>=` to that of the candidate new _fault_
 - determining the amount of the slashing applied

-Slashing amount is calculated by a number of parameters, including _severity_.
+The slashing amount is calculated from a number of parameters, including _severity_.
+For slashing calculation and parameters see [Slashing](/concepts/accountability/#slashing).
 For the severity taxonomy see [Rule severity](/concepts/accountability/#rule-severity).

-For slashing calculation and parameters see [Slashing](/concepts/accountability/#slashing).

 {{% alert title="Note" %}}
 In certain cases, a validator can be slashed for committing a fault in an epoch more than once.
 For example: